oracle-cne/ock-forge/README.md

 ock-forge is a tool that builds bootable media for Oracle Container Host for Kubernetes based on a treefile-based configuration.
-It supports generating virtual machine images via the qcow2 format, raw disk images, or writing directoy to an existing block device.
+It supports generating virtual machine images via the qcow2 format, raw disk images, or writing directory to an existing block device.

 # Requirements

 ## Operating System

 This project is intended to build on Oracle Linux 9.
-It is likely that you will find success with any other Linux distrubtion as well.
+It is likely that you will find success with any other Linux distribution as well.

 ## Privilege